alchemyplatform/alchemy-sdk-js/docs-md/README.md

 - `getOwnersForNft()`: Get all the owners for a given NFT contract address and token ID.
 - `checkNftOwnership()`: Checks that the provided owner address owns one or more of the provided NFT contract addresses.
 - `findContractDeployer()`: Finds the contract deployer and block number for a given NFT contract address.
+- `refreshNftMetadata()`: Refreshes the cached NFT metadata for a contract address and tokenId.

 ### Comparing `BaseNft` and `Nft`